 -

-Reducing the various morbidity and mortality rates.
+Reducing morbidity and mortality rates from various diseases.

 -